DriftSolutions/PackageTrackr/README.md

 To automatically add tracking numbers from shipping emails:

+1. Ensure the IMAP (php-imap) and iconv PHP extensions are installed (see Requirements above).
-1. Configure IMAP access in `includes/config.php` (IMAP_SERVER, IMAP_EMAIL, IMAP_PASSWORD, etc.).
+2. Configure IMAP access in `includes/config.php` (IMAP_SERVER, IMAP_EMAIL, IMAP_PASSWORD, etc.).
-2. Set up email forwarding rules in your email client
+3. Set up email forwarding rules in your email client
-3. Forward shipping notification emails to the `TRACKING_EMAIL` address configured in `config.php`
+4. Forward shipping notification emails to the `TRACKING_EMAIL` address configured in `config.php`
-4. Set up the `cron_imap_monitor.php` cron job (see Installation section)
+5. Set up the `cron_imap_monitor.php` cron job (see Installation section)
-5. The cron job will parse emails and extract tracking numbers automatically
+6. The cron job will parse emails and extract tracking numbers automatically

 > **Note:** The IMAP account should be a dedicated low-privilege inbox (e.g. an app-specific password on Gmail).
 Do not use your personal email credentials.